rust-lang/rfcs/text/3727-unsafe-set-discriminant.md

 When specific types with these qualities are used, it is not required, but still allowed, to use the `set_discriminant` function to set the discriminant.

-However, when authoring generic or macro code, which may potentially accept types that do not have these qualities, it is required to call `set_discriminant` to fully initialize the enum in the general case.
+However, when authoring generic or macro code, which may potentially accept types that do not have these qualities, it is necessary to call `set_discriminant` to fully initialize the enum in the general case.

 For example, if a macro was used to populate an `Option<U>` value, and users could chose `U: u32` (which does not have a niche repr), OR `U: &u32` (which does have a niche repr), then the author of the macro should call `set_discriminant` to soundly initialize the `Option<U>` in all cases.